 For example, say a 19-year-old student home from college on break in Fort Myers uses their parent’s vehicle to go out with friends one evening.
 If that student consumes alcohol and drives that vehicle drunk, parents may be held vicariously liable for injuries caused by their vehicle – even though they were not driving it.

 Our car accident attorneys at Garvin Injury Law are committed to fighting for the rights and best interests of those who are injured in teen driver accidents.

-Contact The Garvin Law Firm car accident attorneys in Fort Myers today at 239.277.0005 or online for a free case review.
+Contact the Garvin Injury Law car accident attorneys in Fort Myers today at 239.277.0005 or online for a free case review.